 Any Members who wish to attend as observers

-The Chair of the Finance Committee shall be a Sabbatical Trustee.
+The Chair of the Finance Committee shall be a Sabbatical Officer

 The Finance Committee shall meet once per term.

 The Committee, constitutionally, considers strategic options for, and the overall general management of, the Union's finances, including setting annual budgets, key performance objectives, and monitoring the financial performance of the organisation.
 It is charged with: